Customer care: The dos and the don’ts

 Were their concerns met with enthusiasm, curiosity, or with an unsavory attitude?
 Companies train customer care specialists to handle each concern and issue with ease, professionalism, and confidence.

-When these customer care experts fail to do their jobs, it’s already a big dent in the brand’s reputation.
+When these customer care experts fail to do their jobs, the brand’s reputation is already damaged.

 As mentioned above, customer care refers to the act of how customers are handled during the main phases of a sale.